 Heat exchange between the engine and its surroundings is a major concern for performance and efficiency of the engine.
-The rapid increase in the demand for passenger cars and commercial vehicles in developing countries has created demand for coolants.
-Coolants contribute up to 65% of the total automotive coolants and lubricants market.
-The global automotive coolants market is poised to grow at a CAGR of 6.40% and is expected to touch USD XX billion by the end of 2021.
+The rapid increase in the demand for passenger cars and commercial vehicles in developing countries has created demand for automotive coolant.
+Coolants contribute up to 65% of the total automotive coolant market.
+The automotive coolant market is poised to grow at a CAGR of 6.40% and is expected to touch USD XX billion by the end of 2022.
 A coolant is a fluid that flows through a device to prevent it from over-heating.
 It transfers the heat produced to other devices, which either use it or dissipate it.
 Coolants are commonly used in the automotive HVAC applications.
 They help in preventing corrosion of components and provide a long lifespan.

 In the past few years, innovations in the automobile industry have increased the average lifespan of vehicles.
 This has led to an increase in the demand for coolants during maintenance and repair cycles.
 In addition, stringent emission norms imposed by the governments, an increase in the kilometers driven and increasing prices of conventional fuels have driven the market for automotive coolants.